Princes Town, Ghana

 Princes Town or Pokesu is located 5 km east of Fort Saint Antonio on Manfro Hill in the Ahanta West District of the Western Region of south Ghana, Africa.
 It lies between Axim to the west and Sekondi-Takoradi to the east.

+It was originally developed by Germans as a colonial fort in the late 17th century.
 On 1 January 1681, a Brandenburger expedition of two ships commanded by Otto Friedrich von der Groeben arrived in the Gold Coast and began to build a strong fort between Axim and the Cape of Three Points.
 The fort was completed in 1683 and was named Fort Fredericksburg (German: Groß Friedrichsburg, Groß-Friedrichsburg, Großfriedrichsburg) in honour of Prince Frederick William I, Elector of Brandenburg.
-Because the fort was named after a Prince, it has been referred to as Princes Town.
+Because the fort was named after a prince, it has been referred to as Princes Town.
 The fort was to be the headquarters of the Brandenburgers in Africa.

-Fort Fredericksburg was a part of the Brandenburger Gold Coast colony during the colony's existence from 1682-1721.
+Fort Fredericksburg was a part of the Brandenburger Gold Coast colony during its years from 1682-1721.

 History

 By 1717, an Akan merchant, John Canoe, learned that the Prussians were going to sell the fort, part of the Brandenburger Gold Coast colony, to the Dutch.
 In protest, he began a resistance that managed to stave off fleets of warships for approximately seven years.
 The fort was eventually captured in 1724 by the Dutch and renamed "Hollandia".
 Because John Canoe was successful in retaining control of the fort, inhabitants looked upon him as a hero.
 In 1872, the Dutch ceded the fort to Britain and in 1957, the fort became part of the newly independent country of Ghana.

-"Junkanoo" festivals, named after John Canoe, such as Mardi Gras are held annually in the coastal outlines of North Carolina, in Jamaica and the Bahamas.
+"Junkanoo" dancing/parade festivals, named after John Canoe, are held annually in the coastal outlines of North Carolina, in Jamaica and the Bahamas.